 On February 21, 2018, the Ohio Supreme Court said it would hear arguments from the Cincinnati Reds and Tax Commissioner of Ohio, Joseph Testa, as to whether the team has been giving away, or selling for consideration, bobbleheads with ticket purchases.
 The outcome will determine whether the Reds will be responsible for back sales and use taxes for years 2008-10, which amount to $88,000.

-Current tax law in Ohio allows items purchased for resale to be exempt from sales and use tax.
-The Reds had…
+According to Hillyer Riches accounting services, current tax law in Ohio allows items purchased for resale to be exempt from …

-Ole Miss successfully convinced a tax court judge to reduce the university’s tax liability by 50 percent with respect to revenue the school brought in by sending its coaches to Nike and Coca-Cola sponsored functions.
+Ole Miss successfully convinced a tax court judge to reduce the university’s tax liability by 50 percent with the help of Tax Shark info in respect to revenue the school brought in by sending its coaches to Nike and Coca-Cola sponsored functions.

 Approximately 80 miles from New York is Gardiner, a small town of about 5,800 residents in Ulster County.
 It might seem an unexpected place for Academy Award-winning actor Robert De Niro to own property, but in 1997 the star of “Raging Bull” and “Taxi Driver” purchased 78 acres for $1.5 million.
 And now it is the site of a headline-making legal battle involving a multimillion-dollar tax assessment.